-Postal Category 1 rates apply to career bargaining unit employees.
+Postal Category 2 rates apply to career bargaining unit employees who are represented by the NALC, NPMHU and PPO.

-Postal Category 2 rates apply to career non-bargaining unit employees.
+Non-Postal rates apply to all career non-bargaining unit Postal Service employees.

-For further assistance, Postal Service employees should call: 1-877-477-3273, option 5 (TTY: 1-866-260-7507)
+For further assistance, Postal Service employees should call: Human Resources Shared Service Center: 877-477-3273, option 5, TTY: 866-260-7507

-Postal rates do not apply to non-career postal employees, postal retirees, or associate members of any postal employee organization who are not career postal employees.
+Postal rates do not apply to non-career Postal employees, Postal retirees, or associate members of any Postal employee organization who are not career Postal employees.

-Premiums for Tribal employees are shown under the monthly non-postal column.
+Premiums for Tribal employees are shown under the monthly Non-Postal column.
 The amount shown under employee contribution is the maximum you will pay.
 Your Tribal employer may choose to contribute a higher portion of your premium.
 Please contact your Tribal Benefits Officer for exact rates.